scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 attempt to go to taco bell failed.
 Which is too bad because they have a new menu item I really want to try.

+### Day235

+Didn't really eat that much today because I didn't really move.
+Had soylent for dinner, and then a pretzel and drink at the movies.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/